mrigorir/react-trivia-challenge/README.md

 # Trivia React Challenge

-> This is a 'Trivia' challenge test completed in order to apply to a technical interview to [Rther labs](https://ratherlabs.com/).
+> This is a 'Trivia' challenge test completed in order to apply to a technical interview to [Rather labs](https://ratherlabs.com/).
 The right answers are automatically marked after a certain amount of seconds, either answered by the participant or not.
 In the end the participant will know how many questions were correctly answered.

 ## This project was built with: